Rannick Schoop

-Rannick Schoop (born 25 September 1996) is a Curaçoan professional footballer who plays as a right back for ONS Sneek.
+Rannick Schoop (born 25 September 1996) is a Curaçoan professional footballer who plays as a right-back.

 Career

+Schoop played youth football at SC Heerenveen and had been playing for the club's reserves when he joined Jong De Graafschap on trial in August 2017.
+In November he signed a contract until the end of the season and made his professional debut against AZ Alkmaar, coming on as a substitute.

 In January 2019, Schoop returned to SC Heerenveen, signing for the reserve team of the club.
 In the summer, he then joined ONS Sneek.